AnjaliUp/JARVIS/README.md

 - **Interactive Games**: Offers narrative-based games such as number guessing and rock-paper-scissors for interactive entertainment.

-- **Real-Time Translator**: Facilitates communication by providing real-time translation capabilities.
+- **Real-Time Translator**: Facilitates communication by providing real-time translation capabilities

 JARVIS aims to provide users with a comprehensive and intuitive interface for performing various tasks efficiently and enjoying entertainment options seamlessly.